edgepointlearning/edgepointlearning.github.io/collections/_posts/2020-04-29-examples-of-corporate-sustainability-initiatives.md

 Maybe your company’s budget doesn’t run into the millions, but these examples of corporate sustainability initiatives will inspire you to consider what you can do.
 The first step?
 Deciding on a path to sustainability and getting the training your workforce needs to get there.

-<stong>At [EdgePoint Learning](https://www.edgepointlearning.com/), we can help you turn your inspiration to do good into effective, efficient, and engaging training around your corporate sustainability initiatives.
+<strong>At [EdgePoint Learning](https://www.edgepointlearning.com/), we can help you turn your inspiration to do good into effective, efficient, and engaging training around your corporate sustainability initiatives.
 [Let’s get started today](https://www.edgepointlearning.com/contact/).</strong>